GDGAlgiers/FlutterFestival-Challenge/README.md

 ## how to participate ?
 - fork this repository
 - add your changes

-- invite [GDG ALgier's account](https://github.com/GDGAlgiers16) to your repo
+if you want your solution to stay private , create a new repo by using this template and invite [GDG ALgier's account](https://github.com/GDGAlgiers16) to your repo

 good luck !